peteremiller/Amazon_Vine_Analysis/README.md

 ## Results
 Using bulleted lists and images of DataFrames as support, address the following questions:

-How many Vine reviews and non-Vine reviews were there?
+### How many Vine reviews and non-Vine reviews were there?
--
+The best way to answer this question is to create a line of code that will count the total number of reviews that were part of the Vine program (paid) and a second line of code that will count the reviews that were not part of the Vine program (unpaid).
+In the picture below the process was completed:

--
+### How many Vine reviews were 5 stars?

--
+### How many non-Vine reviews were 5 stars?

-How many Vine reviews were 5 stars?
-How many non-Vine reviews were 5 stars?
+### What percentage of Vine reviews were 5 stars?

-What percentage of Vine reviews were 5 stars?
-What percentage of non-Vine reviews were 5 stars?
+### What percentage of non-Vine reviews were 5 stars?

 ## Summary
 In your summary, state if there is any positivity bias for reviews in the Vine program.
 Use the results of your analysis to support your statement.
 Then, provide one additional analysis that you could do with the dataset to support your statement.